C-rostad/lotide/README.md

   eqObjects(object1, object2): returns true if both objects have identical keys with identical values findKey(object, callback): returns the first key in the object that has a truthy value;
   findKeyByValue(object, value): returns the key in the object based on the input value;
+  flatten(array): takes an array of arrays and returns a new array with all values in one array;
+  head(inputArray): returns the first element of an array letterPositions(sentence): returns an object with all indices for each character found in the string;
+  map(array, callback): iterates over an array and performs the callback function on each element;
-  letterPositions(sentence): returns an object with all indices for each character found in the string takeUntil(array, callback): populates an returns a new array with all values until the callback truty value is false without(arrayOne, arrayTwo): returns a new array with all values from arrayTwo removed from arrayOne
+  middle(inputArray): returns the middle element of an array, the middle two if there is an even number of elements tail(inputArray): returns a new array with the first element removed takeUntil(array, callback): populates an returns a new array with all values until the callback truty value is false without(arrayOne, arrayTwo): returns a new array with all values from arrayTwo removed from arrayOne